CygnusNetworks/check_ups_apc.py/README.md

 ### Installation (manual using pip) on your Nagios Host
 ```
-pip install -r requirements.txt
+pip3 install -r requirements.txt
 python3 setup.py install
 ln -s /usr/bin/check_ups_apc /usr/lib/nagios/plugins/check_ups_apc
 ```

 ### Installation Debian package

 For Debian you can use the provided Debian package.
 Debian 8 (Jessie) and higher should be fine without any additional packages.
+For building the Debian package use:

 ### Usage example